Taylor McKeown

-Taylor McKeown (born 17 March 1995) is a former Australian competitive swimmer.
+Taylor McKeown (born 17 March 1995) is an Australian former competitive swimmer.
 She won a gold medal in the 200 metre breaststroke at the 2014 Commonwealth Games, and a silver medal at the 4 × 100 m medley relay during the 2016 Summer Olympics.
-McKeown also represented Australia in both the 100m breaststroke, and 200m breaststroke, qualifying fastest for the final and finishing in 5th in the 2016 Summer Olympics.
+McKeown also represented Australia in both the 100m breaststroke, and 200m breaststroke, qualifying fastest for the final and finishing in 5th in the 2016 Summer Olympics in Rio.
 She is a University of Sunshine Coast student.

-In 2010, Taylor won her first national titles in the 100m and 200m breaststroke at the age of 15.
-Since then Taylor has dominated breaststroke and individual medley events throughout the age group swimming years.
+In 2010, McKeown won her first national titles in the 100m and 200m breaststroke at the age of 15.
+Since then McKeown has dominated breaststroke and individual medley events throughout the age group swimming years.
 She won multiple medals and representing Australia on many junior teams events.